Hay on Wye Castles

 The main fortress within Hay on Wye was situated on the great site commanding the town and river under the current ruins of the castle and mansion.
 This was undoubtedly the 'castello de haia' handed to Miles Gloucester in 1121 with the daughter of Bernard Neufmarché.
 It is most likely that the 'keep' stood by this time and it is also possible that it is the oldest Norman tower in Wales, dating to the onslaught of William Fitz Osbern in 1070.
 During the Anarchy (1136-54) a series of charters were passed by the Gloucesters concerning the castle.
 In 1165 the last of Miles Gloucester's male descendants was killed at nearby Bronllys castle and the castle passed into the hands of William Braose of Radnor and Buellt.
 The Braose were energetic lords and probably built the core of the gatehouse which now stands besides the keep.
 In the summer of 1198 a major English army formed here before marching off to victory at the battle of Painscastle some four miles to the north.

 The keep is roughly thirty feet square and was once of four storeys.
 The corners of the tower have been much rebuilt, probably due to insecure foundations.
 The entire south-east corner of the tower has been replaced and it is possible that when first constructed there was a spiral stair here to allow access to the upper floors.
-This keep is similar to the one found at Goodrich castle.
+This keep was thought to be similar to the one found at Goodrich castle.
+Other small rectangular keeps exist at St Briavels, Lydney, Peveril, Whittington and White Castle.
+However a recent excavation has uncovered the remains of the old Norman castle gate buried in a brick wine store beneath current ground level within the tower.
+This would have made the tower a rectangular gatehouse, converted into a keep.
+Such conversions also happened at the much larger gatehouses at Richmond and Ludlow.
+The gatetower therefore is similar, but smaller, than that found at the Braose caput of Bramber.
+However a nearer comparison is the rectangular gatehouse at Richards Castle, but this is all but destroyed above ground level.

 Hay on Wye town was once enclosed within town walls and there was a chain over the River Wye to stop traffic passing without paying a toll!
 The town defences are best preserved on a bank on the east side of the town.